You need to get a decent Canon G1X Mark II case. The good news is you have plenty of really good choices. This post will help you choose what's best.

 They all will keep your camera protected to some extent.

 Canon's own case for the Mark II is the most expensive and I don't recommend it unless you are really committed to displaying the Canon name on the front of your case.
 It has a convenient push button closure for quick camera access.

+This is the case I purchased for my G1X Mark II.
 The padded pouch cases offer easy access and can be attached to a belt or used with a shoulder strap or a handle on top.
 Heavily padded, this case offers the best protection and has room for other small accessories